ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_add.rst

 7. :ref:`Run the tests<collection_run_integration_tests>` with the ``-vvv`` argument.

-If there are any issues with connectivity (for example, the service is not listening / accepting connections) or with the code, the play will fail.
+If there are any issues with connectivity (for example, the service is not accepting connections) or with the code, the play will fail.

 Examine the output to see at which step the failure occurred.
 Investigate the reason, fix, and run again.
 Repeat the cycle until the test passes.